KendrikTheGreat/belucid_vault/Untitled 8.md

 Kid Kenny watches and urges me to act.
 KendrikTheGreat is just the extension that is waiting to be realized.

-Can it be, that I wasn't
+Can it be, that I wasn't branching violently after all?
+I think the volatility came through my volatile mind and mental health...
+So again, if I can keep my mind straight, healthy, tuned and focused...I can finally break out and ride my wave.